J1u2a3n9/Fifth-Practice-IS/README.md

 ## SOLUTION DESCRIPTION
 The program allows to generate a board of dimensions n * n that are greater or equal to three, it also allows to choose if the first player will be human or the same program which has implemented the requested algorithms, the first player is always x whether it is the computer or human and also the program always looks for the best solution so that it wins or draws against its opponent.

+The program uses several confrotation algorithms such as Min Max, Min max alpha betta prunning and Min max cutt off but additionally uses the existing heuristics of Zobrist Hashing which is a hash function that is widely used in 2-player board games.
+It is the most common hash function used in transposition table.
+Transposition tables basically store the evaluated values of previous board states, so that if they are encountered again, we simply retrieve the stored value from the transposition table.
+We will cover transpose tables in a later article.

 ## EXPERIMENTS :round_pushpin: